YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Samara told Raja what had happened.
 He looked shocked.

-‘Bumbolla patients often cannot remember their sickness,’ said Abdul.
+‘Teribola patients often cannot remember their sickness,’ said Nando.
 ‘This is because they become delirious as soon as the fever hits them.’

 ‘I’m feeling hungry,’ announced Raja.

-‘That’s a sure sign of full recovery,’ laughed Abdul.
+‘That’s a sure sign of full recovery,’ laughed Nando.
 ‘Let me get some fruit pudding from the kitchen for all of us.’

-‘I’m sure he won’t,’ said Abdul helping him out, ‘and besides I haven’t eaten a proper breakfast as well.
+‘It’ll be good for him,’ said Nando, helping him out, ‘and besides I haven’t eaten a proper breakfast as well.
 I’ll just be back.’
-So saying, he rushed out of the tent.
+So, saying, he rushed out of the tent.

-Abdul came back with a huge tray on which had been placed a large bowl of fruit pudding.
-Samara helped to transfer the pudding on to three smaller plates that he had brought along with him.
+Nando came back with a wooden tray on which had been placed a large bowl of fruit pudding, mainly pomegranates and figs covered with a light coating of cream.
+Samara helped to transfer the pudding on to three smaller plates.

-‘I can’t imagine how you can walk into that blazingly hot loo so coolly,’ remarked the princess, as she spooned some pudding into her mouth.
+‘How can you possibly walk into that blazingly hot ghawa so coolly?’ remarked the princess, as she spooned tiny, red jewels of the pomegranate into her mouth.

-‘There are some of us in the desert who are born with this ability,’ said Abdul modestly.
+‘Some of us in the desert are born with this ability,’ said Nando modestly.
 ‘It’s not a big deal.
-And we needed a celebration of sorts for Raja’s recovery.’
+And we did need a celebration for Raja’s recovery.’

-‘You can walk through fiery winds?’ said Raja impressed, looking up from his plate.
-‘Maybe you can walk through fire.
+‘If you can walk through fiery winds,’ said Raja, looking up from his plate, ‘maybe you can walk through fire.
 We should call you Fire Boy.’

-‘Well, not really,’ said Abdul modestly.
-‘But hot winds, certainly, and some people call the wind fiery because it will scald and burn your skin, although there is no fire actually burning.
+‘Fire?’ said Nando modestly.
+‘I don’t think so - but hot winds, certainly.
+Some of our people call the wind fiery because it will scald and burn your skin, although there is no actual fire burning.’

 ‘This is the boy we have been looking for, Princess,’ said Raja.

-‘Oh, I say, are you the daughter of King Menelik?’ exclaimed Abdul.
-‘Why didn’t you tell me this when we first met?
+‘Oh, I say,’ exclaimed Nando.
+‘Are you the daughter of King Menelik?
 Your father, how is he?
-It was because of your father that my family were able to escape the clutches of the evil wizard Hoohoo when he declared war on our kingdom eight years ago.’
+It was because of your father that my family were able to escape the clutches of the evil wizard Hoohoo when he declared war on our kingdom.’

 ‘It’s not Hoohoo,’ said Samara.
 ‘The wizard’s name is Zoozoo.’

-‘Are you talking about the wizard who is very tall and has green…’ Abdul began,
+‘Are you talking about the wizard who is very tall and has green…’ Nando began.

 ‘…glittering eyes?’ finished Raja.
 ‘Yes, it is the same.’